Balticconnector: Technical description

+Critical maritime infrastructure

+The Balticconnector pipeline and the cables damaged along with it, is categorized as critical maritime infrastructure (CMI).
+Critical maritime infrastructure covers objects like ports, windfarms, cables and pipelines.
+This infrastructure is categorized as critical because modern societies are dependent on them in order to supply important resources like energy, food, or communication.
+Although this infrastructure is deemed critical, it has historically had very little protection due to the difficulty of monitoring these enormous distances that the pipes cover, as well as them being subsea, making them impossible to guard from the surface or airspace.
+The damage of this type of infrastructure is relatively common, and stems from nature phenomena, such as tsunamis, or routine maritime activity related to fishing and shipping.
+Deliberate interference with this type of critical maritime infrastructure remains less prominent until 2022 where The Nordstream sabotage and Balticonnector acts as central catalysts for contemporary critical maritime infrastructure protection agenda.

 History

 The project was proposed originally by the Finnish natural gas company Gasum in cooperation with Eesti Gaas of Estonia.
 After implementation of the EU third energy package, EG Võrguteenus, a former subsidiary of Eesti Gaas, replaced the latter.
 Later EG Võrguteenus was acquired by, and became a part of the Estonian transmission system operator Elering.
 In October 2015, Gasum abandoned the project due to commercial viability.
 It was replaced by the Finnish state-owned company Baltic Connector OY.

 The feasibility study was completed in May 2007.
 A preliminary environmental impact assessment programme was done in 2010.
 In 2010, the European Commission financed the investigation of possibilities to create more diversified natural gas grid within the Baltic Sea Region, which included also the Balticconnector project.
 The seabed studies started in November 2013.
+In 2016 the project received a grant form the European Union support program Connecting Europe Facility (CEF) because the project was categorized as an EU Project of Common Interest (CPI).
+The interconnector was seen as a prospect to end Finland's isolation from the European gas network, to secure gas supply and increase the energy integration in the Baltic region.
+The project received a €187,5 million grant from the CEF which covered 75% of the construction cost.

 The construction agreement was signed between Elering and Baltic Connector on 17 October 2016.
 The cornerstone of the pipeline was laid on 8 June 2018 in Ingå.
 The ceremony was attended by Minister of Economic Affairs and Infrastructure of Estonia Kadri Simson, Minister of the Environment and Energy of Finland Kimmo Tiilikainen, European Commission member Jyrki Katainen and the managers of Elering and Baltic Connector Oy.
 Laying the offshore pipeline started on 20 May 2019 and was completed on 24 June 2019.
 Shielding of the offshore section were completed by 12 July 2019.